KathyReid/pivotsummit-2016/transcript.md

 SLIDE: AI-rtisans

 Has anyone used a Prisma filter on Instagram?
-Where you can make a photo take on the appearance of an artist - such as Picasso or the style of say Princess Mononoke?
+Where you can make a photo take on the appearance of an artist - such as Picasso or the style of say Studio Ghibli?
 Did anyone try Google's Deep Dream - the artificial intelligence that made wacky and sometimes plain weird images?

 I've termed the coin *AI-rtisans* to describe these developments - where machine intelligence consumes the works of human artisans, learns from these and is then able to produce works *in the style of* the artisan.